vetheve/Daily_Progress_Journal/March_2023.md

 >4.
 Thomas recommended that I review my code again, and he pointed out that he did not see the use of the Express library and middleware in my test case, as I had used in my previous project.
 It is possible that in my attempt to simplify the process of writing and defining routes, I may have inadvertently made the API's functioning more complex.
 >
 >5.
 To fix the bug on route "/register", the following changes were made:
+>

-- Deleted AUTH variables in the .env file
+>- Deleted AUTH variables in the .env file
-- Modified the app.js file with use of middleware
+>- Modified the app.js file with use of middleware
-- Created a new file called config/authConfig.js to handle AUTH variables
+>- Created a new file called config/authConfig.js to handle AUTH variables
-- Modified the authController.js file to import AUTH variable from config/authConfig.js
+>- Modified the authController.js file to import AUTH variable from config/authConfig.js
-- Created a new file called routes/api.js and added middleware to handle better routes
+>- Created a new file called routes/api.js and added middleware to handle better routes
-- Deleted the routes/auth.js file
+>- Deleted the routes/auth.js file
-- Created a new file called routes/register.js to handle route "/register"
+>- Created a new file called routes/register.js to handle route "/register"
-- Simplified the registerTest.js file to pass the test successfully.
+>- Simplified the registerTest.js file to pass the test successfully.
+>

-By making these changes, the bug on route /register was fixed, and the test passed successfully.
+>By making these changes, the bug on route /register was fixed, and the test passed successfully.
 The changes include modifying and creating files to handle better routes and AUTH variables.
 The registerTest.js file was simplified to ensure that the test passes successfully.